Tomato6966/erela.js/README.md

 **NEW** - REST SUPPORT!
 -> Up to date with latest Lavalink's Version!
+(Note: It also works with old versions!)
 -> Docs soon
 -> Resume-Key soon